Nonlinear subspace clustering by functional link neural networks: Experiments

 \subsection{Discussion}

 In subspace clustering, when the data exhibits evident nonlinearity characteristics, the combination method, i.e., CCSC, shows comparable clustering performance to FLNNSC under the optimal parameter settings.
-However, if the data also exhibits significant linear characteristics that cannot be ignored, CCSC outperforms FLNNSC due to its ability to dynamically adjust the balance between linear and nonlinear representations.
+If one select CCSC, it is crucial to carefully tune an extra balance parameter $\lambda$.
+This is because the selection of $\lambda$ impacts the performance.
+Therefore, in such cases, we recommend FLNNSC.
+If the data also exhibits significant linear characteristics that cannot be ignored, CCSC outperforms FLNNSC due to its ability to dynamically adjust the balance between linear and nonlinear representations.
+In this case, we recommend CCSC, with the tuning of $\lambda$ over the range of (0.5, 1).

 Moreover, the proposed FLNNSC algorithm, using a functional link neural network for nonlinear representation, has higher computational efficiency compared to traditional neural network-based subspace clustering methods.
 Remarkably, to enhance the capacity for capturing the data's nonlinearity, one can employ a higher-order functional expansion for FLNN.
 This may lead to performance improvements, but this enhancement introduces a trade-off by increasing computational intricacy.